 a small project timeline

-A building project can be a daunting prospect, especially if you have not done one before.
+A building project can be daunting, especially if you have not done one before.
 It helps to understand the basic stages.
 Here’s a simple set of steps to follow:

 - Decide on a budget!

-- Get initial advice from an expert: an architect, structural engineer, or both, on what changes are possible.
+- Get initial advice from an expert: an architect, structural engineer, or both, on what changes or development are possible.

-- Get up to three options drawn up by the architect or an architectural technologist.
+- Get up to three options drawn out by the architect or an architectural technologist.

-- Put more detail on the drawings if necessary and apply for planning permission from your local council, if required (see #6).
+- Put more detail on the drawings if necessary and make the necessary Planning and Listed Building applications.

-- Planning granted, possibly after a few rounds of queries.
+- Planning and/or LBC are granted.
+This may be after a few rounds of queries.
 Allow three months for this process.

-- Take advice on the need for a building warrant (Scotland) or building control approval (England and Wales).
+- Take advice on the need for a subsequent Building Warrant (Scotland) or Building Control Approval (England and Wales) application.
 Not all work requires this.

-- Have detailed drawings created for constructing the work.
+- Have final fully detailed drawings created.
 How detailed depends on where you are.
 Generally in Scotland more detail is required.

-- Meanwhile, tender to at least three builders using the drawings from #10.
+- Meanwhile, get at least three builders to tender using the drawings from #10.

-- Start on site once permission is granted (Scotland) or whenever you like after notifying your local council you want to start (England and Wales).
+- Start on site once Warrant is granted (Scotland) or whenever you like after notifying your local council you want to start (England and Wales).

 - Carry out the building work.
 Keep and eye on costs and the quality of your builder’s work.